ellery/jqueryzoom.js-wrapper/README.txt

 This plugin acts as a Wrapper to include jqueryZoom.js (https://github.com/leye0/AngularZoomDirective "Github") within a wordpress install.
 I've modified the original plugin to support Jquery's Noconflict mode.

+The plugin provides a mouseover zoom effect on any image with a "zoom" attribute added.
+You can see screenshot one for an example.
+I wanted this plugin to be as lightweight and simple as possible without limiting to a "theme" type add in.
+The plugin does support responsive design and has been tested with Zurb Foundation column based layouts.

 == Installation ==